abeidahmed/rails-heroicon/CONTRIBUTING.md

 - Add your changes, tests, and make sure the tests are passing
 - Add an entry to the top of `CHANGELOG.md`
 - Push to your fork and submit a pull request

+## Adding new heroicons

+- Add solid icon(s) in `./icons/solid/` directory and outline icon(s) in
+  `./icons/outline/` directory
+- After adding the icon(s), run `./bin/compress`
+- Submit a pull request adhering to the above mentioned guidelines
+- That's it.
+You have made a significant contribution